-'Bazooka man' in bid to become German chancellor
+German elections 2021: 'Bazooka man' Olaf Scholz bidding for chancellor

 Solidarity with France

-Germany has been praised internationally for its efficient detection and testing regime - crucial to containing the virus - and its death toll is much lower than the numbers in the UK, Italy and France.

-With France Mr Scholz was also lead architect of the EU's €750bn pandemic recovery fund, agreed on 21 July after arduous negotiations.
+With France Mr Scholz was also lead architect of the EU's €750bn pandemic recovery fund.

-Franco-German solidarity in this crisis is also a feather in Mr Scholz's cap, standing him in good stead for next year's election race.

-Olaf Scholz is the oldest of three brothers, and middle brother Jens heads the Schleswig-Holstein University Hospital in Kiel.
+With Angela Merkel about to step down, his record in maintaining Franco-German solidarity also works in his favour.

-In June, Süddeutsche Zeitung reports, French Finance Minister Bruno Le Maire praised not only Olaf for his solidarity with France, but also Dr Jens Scholz, who airlifted six chronically ill French Covid-19 patients to the Kiel hospital.
+French Finance Minister Bruno Le Maire praised not only Olaf for his solidarity with France, but also his brother Dr Jens Scholz, who airlifted six critically ill French Covid-19 patients to hospital in Kiel.
 It was an expensive life-saving mission, paid for by the German government.

 "So thank you Olaf, for all you have done already.
 But thanks also to your brother.
-It really is a great German family, the Scholz family," Mr Le Maire said.
+It really is a great German family, the Scholz family," said Mr Le Maire.

 Frustrations on left